-Over 61,000 traumatic brain injury-related deaths occur in the United States every year, according to studies done by the Centers for Disease Control and Prevention (CDC).
-This amounts to almost 166 deaths every single day resulting from a brain injury.
-Unfortunately, these statistics do not fare any better in Florida, which has over 210,000 individuals living with a brain injury disability.
+There were over 64,000 traumatic brain injury-related deaths in the United States in 2020, according to the Centers for Disease Control and Prevention (CDC).
+This amounts to about 176 deaths every day resulting from a brain injury.

-Even though these brain injuries can occur for several reasons, if you have suffered a brain injury because of another person’s wrongful actions, you should pursue justice and compensation for the losses and harm you have sustained.
-In this blog post, we go over what you need to know about brain injuries, specifically answering some of the most frequently asked questions clients often have after a brain injury accident.
+Even though these traumatic brain injuries can occur for several reasons, if you have suffered a brain injury because of another person's wrongful actions, you should pursue justice and compensation for the losses and harm you have sustained.
+This section goes over what you need to know about brain injuries, specifically answering some of the most frequently asked questions clients often have after a brain injury accident.

-With these responses, we hope you have the answers you need to understand the legal remedies you can pursue to go after compensation to cover the full cost of your injury.
+With these responses, we hope you have the answers you need to understand the legal remedies you can pursue to seek compensation to cover the full cost of your injury.

 Generally, a severe brain injury occurs when the brain suffers trauma, which leads to physiologic changes to the person's brain.